-According to the Centers for Disease Control and Prevention (CDC), emergency departments in the U. S. treat over 200,000 children ages fourteen and under for playground related injuries.
+According to the Consumer Product Safety Commission (CPSC), emergency departments in the U. S. treat over 200,000 children ages fourteen and under for playground-related injuries.

 About 45% of these injuries were severe fractures, internal injuries, concussions, dislocations, and amputations.
 Between 1990 and 2000, 147 children ages 14 and under died from these injuries.
 Most of the deaths occurred on home playgrounds.